 The compound density across the plant is not uniform.
 Multiple analytical chemistry studies of Annona muricata tissue have found that leaf tissue concentrates acetogenins at roughly five to twenty times the density found in fruit pulp, depending on the specific acetogenin, the season, and the cultivar.
 Annonacin, the most studied acetogenin, is heavily enriched in leaves and seeds, much less so in the edible fruit flesh.
 This is not a marketing detail.
 It is the central botanical fact behind the safety-profile difference.

-A 22:1 leaf extract concentrates that already-high leaf acetogenin density by a further factor of 22.
-The result is a per-capsule acetogenin payload that is genuinely useful for the in vitro research story but is also far above what any traditional graviola consumption pattern produces.
-A 22:1 fruit water-extract concentrates a much milder starting acetogenin density by the same 22x factor and lands in a zone that delivers the antioxidant and polyphenol benefit without the leaf-tier acetogenin load.
+A 22:1 leaf extract concentrates that already-high leaf acetogenin density by a further factor of 22, landing per-capsule acetogenin payloads far above any traditional graviola consumption pattern and exactly in the chronic-exposure zone that the published case-report literature flagged.
+A 22:1 fruit water-extract concentrates a structurally lower starting acetogenin density by the same 22x factor and delivers the full antioxidant and polyphenol benefit without the leaf-tier acetogenin load.
+That is the entire reason Labisan exists as a fruit-extract product.

 The Caparros-Lefebvre Guadeloupe Literature, Handled Honestly